-While most relevant to students from computer and communications engineering and computer science, this minor is offered to undergraduate RHU students in the BE or MS program, from different disciplines (engineering and computer science).
+While most relevant to students from Computer and Communications Engineering and Computer Science, this minor is offered to undergraduate RHU students in the BE or MS program, from different disciplines (Engineering and Computer Science).
 It may also be offered to students with a BS/BE from other universities subject to a case-by-case evaluation of their transcripts and other specific RHU requirements.

-Early in their major, interested RHU engineering students need to fill the appropriate form declaring that they will be minoring in Al while completing their regular major.
+Early in their major, interested RHU engineering students need to fill the appropriate form declaring that they will be minoring in AI while completing their regular major.

-To successfully complete the Al minor, a student must:
+To successfully complete the AI minor, a student must:

-- 1) Declare a minor in Artificial Intelligence by completing the Minor Declaration Form; - Obtain the approval of the dean of the student's college and the dean of the College of Engineering; - 3) Earn a Minor Cumulative Grade Point Average of no less than 70 %. - 4) Complete 18 credits of coursework as specified below.
+- 1. Declare a minor in Artificial Intelligence by completing the Minor Declaration Form. - 2.
+Obtain the approval of the dean of the student's college and the dean of the College of Engineering. - 3.
+Earn a Minor Cumulative Grade Point Average of no less than 70 %. - 4.
+Complete 18 credits of coursework as specified below.

-It should be noted that overlap in courses between student major requirements or any other minor requirements and AI minor requirements are counted to fulfill the minor requirements.
+It should be noted that overlap in courses between student major requirements or any other minor requirements and AI minor requirements are counted to fulfill the minor Page 385 requirements.
 The student must complete a minimum of 3 credit hours of coursework that are not counted toward the requirement for his/her major or any other minor.

-This minor allows its holders to seek careers in a variety of sectors no matter what is the student's major.
-These sectors include, but are not limited to communication, computer, networking, environment, energy, smart cities, autonomous vehicles, biomedical, health, security, biology, and physics.
+This minor allows its holders to seek careers in a variety of sectors no matter the student's major.
+These sectors include, but are not limited to communications, computer, computer networks, environmental engineering, energy, smart cities, autonomous vehicles, biomedical engineering, health, security, biology, and physics.

-The Artificial Intelligence minor consists of six courses (18 credits) in which three are mandatory and three are elective, selected to satisfy the requirements of the proposed program objectives and learning outcomes.
+The Artificial Intelligence minor consists of six courses (18 credits) in which two are mandatory and four are electives selected to satisfy the requirements of the proposed program objectives and learning outcomes.